-Ignasi de Solà-Morales was a respected architect and university professor, author of important projects such as the reconstruction of the German pavilion by Mies van der Rohe Pavilion for the 1929 International Exposition in Barcelona; and the expansion and reconstruction of the Gran Teatre del Liceu, for which he received the Premio Nacional de la Generalitat prize, in the Cultural Heritage category.
-Solà-Morales has made a momentous contribution to the history, theory and criticism of architecture.
+Ignasi de Solà-Morales was a respected architect and university professor, author of important projects such as the reconstruction of Mies van der Rohe's German pavilion for the Universal Exhibition in Barcelona (1929) and the expansion and reconstruction project of Barcelona's Liceo opera house, for which he received the Premio Nacional de la Generalitat award in the category of Heritage.
+He made a substantial contribution to the field of architectural history, theory and criticism.

 Ignasi de Solà-Morales was born into a family of architects in Barcelona in 1942 (his father was dean of the Association of Architects of Catalonia between 1954 and 1964).
 He graduated in Philosophy and Architecture from the University of Barcelona, later earning a PhD in the Architecture in 1977.
 That same year, he became a full professor of Theory and History of Architecture at the Barcelona School of Architecture (ETSAB).
 He also taught at New York's Columbia University, was a member of the Institute of Architecture and Urban Studies (New York) and served as director of the Historical Archive of Architecture, Design and Urbanism of the Association of Architects of Catalonia (COAC).